shaialoni/Weather-app/README.md

 For this assignment you'll be using the Open Weather Data API.
 In order to use it, please follow these steps:

+1. Fork and clone this repo.
-1. Sign up for a free [Open Weather Map](https://home.openweathermap.org/users/sign_up) account!
+2. Sign up for a free [Open Weather Map](https://home.openweathermap.org/users/sign_up) account!
-2. Once you've signed up, you're given an [API key](https://home.openweathermap.org/api_keys).
+3. Once you've signed up, you're given an [API key](https://home.openweathermap.org/api_keys).
 Copy that API key and keep track of it somewhere!
-3. Test the url in browswer to verify that your key works.
+4. Test the url in browswer to verify that your key works.

 ```
 api.openweathermap.org/data/2.5/weather?zip={ZIP CODE},us&units=imperial&appid={API KEY}
 ```

-Once your key works, set up a static site in this repository with an HTML page, as well as files for CSS and JS.
+5. Once you know your key works, get an Express server running.
+    - `cd` into your cloned directory
+    - `npm init` or `npm init -y` for a faster start up
+    - `touch` and `mkdir` the files and directories you need for a Liquid-Express app.
+Make sure to include a .env and .gitignore.
+    You won't need a `models` directory or any of the Mongo connection code for this deliverable.
+    - Install your dependencies: express, liquid-express-views, dotenv
+    - In your `server.js` make sure to include your dependencies and get the server listening (ports 3000 and 8000 are used frequently)
+    - Connect your routes to `server.js` (Be mindful of exporting and your file paths)

-## Your page should have:
+## Your view(s) should have:
 - An input field for a user to enter a zip code
 - A submit button
 - When the submit button is clicked: